Back to California

 Plain English Breakdown

-This law requires California's public colleges and universities to review their courses on American Institutions and Ideals, focusing on civic engagement and democracy, and report recommendations for improvement before the start of the 2028-29 academic year.
+This law requires California's public universities and community colleges to review their American Institutions and Ideals courses, focusing on civic engagement and democracy, and report recommendations for improving these topics before the start of the 2028-29 academic year.

 What This Bill Does

-• Requests each campus in the California State University and community college systems to do the same before the start of the 2029-30 academic year.
+• Requests each campus in the California State University system to do the same before the start of the 2029-30 academic year.

-• Asks these institutions to report their recommendations for improving knowledge about American democracy and providing more opportunities for students to engage civically by the beginning of the 2028-29 school year.
+• Requires all institutions to report recommendations for enhancing knowledge about American democracy and providing more opportunities for student involvement in civic activities by a specific date.

 Who It Names or Affects